Which place is cheaper, Winston-Salem or Orlando?

 Orlando gets a good bit of rain this time of year.
 In October, Orlando usually receives more rain than Winston-Salem.
 Orlando gets 4.1 inches (103 mm) of rain, while Winston-Salem receives 3 inches (75 mm) of rain each month for the autumn.

 The winter brings many poeple to Orlando as well as Winston-Salem.
 Many travelers come to Orlando for the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 Winston-Salem can get quite cold in the winter.
 In the winter, Orlando is much warmer than Winston-Salem.
-Typically, the winter temperatures in Orlando in January are around 59°F (15°C), and Winston-Salem is about 40°F (4°C).
+Typically, the winter temperatures in Orlando in January average around 59°F (15°C), and Winston-Salem averages at about 40°F (4°C).

 Orlando usually gets less rain in January than Winston-Salem.
 Orlando gets 2.3 inches (58 mm) of rain, while Winston-Salem receives 3.2 inches (82 mm) of rain this time of the year.

 Both Winston-Salem and Orlando are popular destinations to visit in the spring with plenty of activities.

 In April, Orlando is generally a little warmer than Winston-Salem.
 Daily temperatures in Orlando average around 72°F (22°C), and Winston-Salem fluctuates around 61°F (16°C).

 In April, Orlando usually receives less rain than Winston-Salem.
 Orlando gets 2.7 inches (69 mm) of rain, while Winston-Salem receives 3.1 inches (80 mm) of rain each month for the spring.